nitinnandansingh/CUB_200_2011_Nyris/README.md

         > Precision

     2.  > Recall : Recall is the number of correct results divided by the number of results that should have been returned.
+          In the case of image retrieval it is the number of relevant images returned out of all relevant images
-        > Recall@k : Number of test images with at least one similar returned image of same class by total number n of test images
+        > Recall@k : Number of test images with at least one similar returned image of same class by total number n of test images.
+          In the case of image retrieval it is the number of relevant images returned out of the total images retrieved(relevant or irrelevant)

+          For precision and recall, relevancy can be defined by a cutoff similarity measure.

         > Precision : Precision is the number of correct results divided by the number of all returned results.

     3. The Feature Vector of a test image is compared(using Cosine Similarity) with all the feature vectors present in the test data feature vectors.
        The images with most similar feature vector are shown as a result.
 I have taken Recall@k as the choice of metric.
        I have retieved top 5 images and this value is the value of k.

-    4. Recall@k was chosen for this project with 200 test images(I could not use all the test images as it led to system hanging)
+    4. Recall@k was chosen for this project with 200 test images.
+       All the test images were not taken, due to excessive load on memomy and limited system configuration)

        For 200 test images recall value was 0.945

        This could be extrapolated to more images and I expect the recall would decrease.